alexrf45/Kali-Custom-Docker/README.md

 - Small update: added dnsutils for dig and nslookup.
   - This is more of a preference than a necessity.
 These are very light utilities and normally better suited on the host machine.
 - Just an observation: The kali image can run the majority of utilities such as smbclient or rpcclient.
+- Added some custom aliases for daily docker usage.